ssec/polar2grid/doc/source/introduction.rst

     Polar2Grid Version 3.0 is now available.
 This is a major update that includes changes to basic Polar2Grid execution.
-    These changes bring Polar2Grid in conformity with the execution strategy of Geo2Grid, taking advantage of the xarray Dask python library.
+    These changes bring Polar2Grid in conformity with the execution strategy of Geo2Grid, and takes advantage of the Xarray and Dask python libraries.

-    Major changes include .......
+    Please see the example executions listed at the end of every reader description in this document, as well as the updated examples in the :doc:`examples/index` section.
+Finally, the Appendix includes a longer list of changes and direct comparisons of Polar2Grid V2.3 to V3.0 executions.
+See :doc:`version3_implementation`.

     .. include:: NEWS.rst
         :start-line: 6